Minimalism is catching on, and I'm excited about streamlining. I'm sharing what I've learned about decluttering and simplifying our lives.

-Save Water Each Time You Wash Dishes
+How to Save Water When You Wash Dishes by Hand

 There are many reasons to be frugal with water when washing dishes.
 Maybe you're an RVer with limited tank space for wastewater.
 Maybe you live in a drought area.
 For others, it is the concern for the environment or a desire to save on their water bill.

 Here are tips that you can adapt to your own situation.
 Wash your dishes in a minimum amount of water with the ideas you'll find here.
 You may not need to make major changes, just small adjustments to your dish washing routine.